Frequently Asked Questions (FAQ's)

 5. What was the Eyam Plague?

 No one knows - when people lived in crowded conditions before soap or antibiotics, many infectious diseases were fatal.
 The usual assumption - that Eyam was ravaged by bubonic plague - rests upon shaky evidence.
 Diseases such as measles or flu have been equally deadly when introduced to isolated communities in recent times.
+Some researchers suggest that the rapid spread across Europe cannot be explained by the movement of rats and that the disease was more similar to Ebola than plague.
 However, a Channel 4 program shown in Feb.
 '02, featured the work of an American geneticist, Stephen O'Brien, who found that the D32 gene, which gives a measure of immunity from bubonic plague (and some other diseases) is found in 14% of the direct descendants of Eyam plague survivors but in only 1% of the general population, so maybe the traditional diagnosis is correct.

 6. What are the Longdendale Lights?

 There are a number of reliable reports of bright lights appearing on the moors above Longdendale and some instances of the whole valley being illuminated at night for a short period.
 These have inevitably led to some people suggesting flying saucers and others writing them off as aircraft landing lights.
 Neither explanation is reasonable.
 Similar lights have been reported from other parts of the world where there are active geological faults make it seem likely that they are some sort of rare natural phenomena: "earth stress".